Still got some questions? We've prepared some answers to our most frequently asked questions below.

 I know which pass I want to book.
 How can I check availability?

-If you know which pass you want to book, you can send us a booking request and check availability without paying anything.
+If you know which pass you want to book, you can check availability by clicking 'Book My Travel' on the pass page, then selecting your preferred start date at checkout.

 What is the average age of Stray travellers?